JeffML/the_blog/content/posts/2020-02-12-categorizing-chess-openings-is-difficult.md

   - ECO
   - Encyclopaedia of Chess Openings
 ---
+Chess openings, which are arrived at by initial moves of the chess pieces, are frustratingly hard to classify consistently.
+The first move by White is fairly easy to name: King's Pawn Opening, Queen's Pawn Opening, English, Reti...and on to rarer first moves.
+From there, though, it gets complicated quickly.
+Blacks responses to a King's Pawn opening are the Open Game (1...e5), the Sicilian Defense (1...c5), the French Defense (1...e6), the Caro-Kann (1...c6), and assorted others.
+The Open Game is transitory--it quickly leads to the more well-known Ruy Lopez, a Petroff, a Giuoco Piano, or who-knows-what.

+Nevertheless, the names of openings and their variations and sub-variations are a type of classification, so long as they're consistent.
+The opening **French Defense: Winawer, Delayed Exchange Variation, 4...Qxd5** can be converted to to a tree representation:

+* French Defense
+  * Winawer
+    * Delayed Exchange Variation
+      * 4...Qxd5

+If this was done for all French Defense variations, you't wind up with a detailed, if verbose, classification of the French Defense and all its variations.
+This tree could be condensed into a single string.
+NicBase encodes openings with a two-letter acronym, followed by number codes for variations; the Winawer French is FR 8, but was not able to find a code for the Delayed Exchange Variation.
+Neither could I find a specific ECO code for this variation, only the generic French Winawer, without 4.e5 (C15).

+That's not to say that something like the variation above isn't in the NicBase or ECO classification system,  as it be arrived at by transposition.

+ECO

 I find the Encyclopaedia of Chess Openings (ECO) classification of openings wanting.
 In part this is because I'm no longer a serious chess player, and don't often research openings by ECO code.
 More often, I am looking up an opening based on a chess position, or by drilling down through moves in an openings database.

 ECO was devised to cover serious opening lines--those played by masters in tournament games.
 If it's a seldom-seen opening, then it will get lumped under one of the 00 classifications: A00, B00, C00, D00, and E00.
 Note that early opening moves also fall under 00 classification: the French Defense is C00, and that encompassed positions like this: